 Homes, businesses and properties in foreclosure are subject to auction pursuant to court order.
-Sheriff’s Sales are held as an open auction every Monday at 2:00 p.m. in the Monmouth County Sheriff’s Office Public Safety Center, 2500 Kozloski Road, Freehold, NJ 07728.
+Sheriff’s Sales are held as an open auction every other Monday at 1:00 p.m. in the Monmouth County Sheriff’s Office Public Safety Center, 2500 Kozloski Road, Freehold, NJ 07728.
 If a holiday occurs on a Monday, sales will take place on Tuesday at the same time and place.

 All sales are subject to a first mortgage, and also municipal, state or federal liens, if any.
 A title search will reveal this information and it is advised that this search be conducted prior to the purchase of any property as the purchaser must assume these liabilities.
 An attorney will be able to advise you as to title search procedures.

 Inspections of the property is not permitted.
 The defendants do, however, have the right to sell their home prior to the sale and any arrangements made with them will have to be done other than through our office.
 The property can be redeemed by the owner up to 10 days after the sale.

 All sales are published for four consecutive weeks prior to the originally scheduled sale date in two Monmouth County newspapers.
 They can also be found in the Star Ledger, usually the Wednesday edition.
 Or online at the Star Ledger website at http://www.nj.com/classifieds/notices/

 Please be advised that a sale can be adjourned, settled, cancelled or bankrupt at any time and it is, therefore, advisable to log onto the Sheriff’s Office website at www.mcsonj.org to determine whether or not a sale is still scheduled.